 Besides the usual classroom quizzes and exams, assessment tests are given at regular intervals to evaluate each student’s entry level skills and progress toward mastering grade level standards.
 All New West students participate in the state-wide standardized testing (CAASPP) each spring.
 CELDT (California English Language Development Test).

 New West Charter has a fully functional library for middle and high school students.

 The school has a media lab with 30+ iMacs, four mac carts each with 30 Macbook Pros or Macbook Airs and one iPad cart with 30 iPads.
 In addition each classroom has one or more iMacs.
 Each math classroom uses SMART interactive whiteboards.
 The world’s leading interactive white board that combines the simplicity of a white board with the power of a computer, and brings interactivity to any environment.

-PE is taught on and off campus five days per week and at Stoner park every Thursday and Friday.
+PE is taught on and off campus five days per week and at Stoner park four days a week.